InstructSI/instructsi.github.io/_pages/home.md

     title: "University of Maribor"
 ---

-**Info Notice:** Instruct.SI is organizing a three-day workshop [**Basics of Methodological Approaches in Structural Biology**](/bmasb2024/), aimed at students and researchers who would like to obtain or refresh basic knowledge on high-resolution structural biology approaches: macromolecular crystallography (MX), nuclear magnetic resonance (NMR), and cryogenic electron microscopy (cryo-EM).
-Date: 5–7 November 2024.
+**Annoucement:** Instruct.SI is organizing a three-day workshop [**Basics of Methodological Approaches in Structural Biology**](/bmasb2024/), aimed at students and researchers who would like to obtain or refresh basic knowledge on high-resolution structural biology approaches: macromolecular crystallography (MX), nuclear magnetic resonance (NMR), and cryogenic electron microscopy (cryo-EM).
+Date: 5–7 November 2024. **Registration deadline is Thursday, 24th November 2024, via the [workshop webpage](/bmasb2024/).**
 {: .notice--info}

 {% include feature_row %}